siddthesquid/env/README.md

 - what identifies a session as a particular type
 - `tmux` specific bindings and configurations
 - `neovim` LSPs and diagnostics tools
+- during which lifecycle events we want to run certain scripts

 ## Javascript